nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 A: Yes!
 Just use the `saveto` command and choose the specified path of the portable drive

 Q: The iManager is not showing everything that i have added when i open it up?
 A: Our iManager only shows Today's task on start-up.
-To view pending, "done", floating or overdue task please refer to [Viewing tasks] (#viewing-task).
+To view pending, "done", floating or overdue task please refer to [Viewing tasks]
+   (#viewing-tasks).

 ## Command Summary